 With support from a number of partners and donors, Single Parent Scholarship Funds statewide award well over $1.5 million in scholarships each year.
-A follow-up of our 2016 scholarship recipients revealed that 90% of our students stay in school or complete their programs each year.
-This is up from 2015 and 25% higher than the average graduation rate at public colleges and universities in Arkansas.
+A follow-up of our 2017 scholarship recipients revealed that 87% of our students stayed in school or completed their programs.
+65% of our graduates were employed full-time within 3-6 months of graduation, and 90% of our working graduates earned above-poverty wages.

 An agency on the move

 Thanks to the support of our many dedicated donors, 2016 and 2017 were years of significant growth and development for ASPSF.
 We completed an in-depth 3-year review of our programs and services.
 We learned that our service model, virtually unchanged since our beginnings in 1990, no longer had the impact Arkansas needed.
 This has led to a re-envisioning of our organization, called 'ASPSF 2.0'.
 We began implementing the changes in 2018.